reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    For e.g: a topic scheme like `tedge/main/{id}`, `tedge/service/{id}` and `tedge/child/{id}` is more user-friendly
    than a simpler context agnostic scheme like `tedge/{id}` where `id` can be for any "thing".
 1. Limit the topic levels to 7 as AWS IoT core has a [max limit of 7](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/mqtt-design-best-practices.html)
-1. Make the `tedge/` MQTT topic prefix configurable so that it can be changed in the rare event of a name clash.

 ### Out of scope

 1. Routing different kinds of data to different clouds, e.g: all telemetry to azure and all commands from/to Cumulocity.
    Even though this requirement is realistic, thin-edge MQTT topics must not be corrupted with cloud specific semantics, and the same requirement will be handled with some external routing mechanism(e.g: routing via bridge topics)
+1. Make the `tedge/` MQTT topic prefix configurable so that it can be changed in the rare event of a name clash.
+   This might be easier to implement for thin-edge components, but harder to make the entire community follow.

 ## Proposals